The one version I’m expected to do…

 An Associate of Trinity College London, he is also an experienced teacher, musical director, accompanist and session musician, working with theatre companies, performing arts groups, media companies and schools in a wide range of genres.

-Chris tutors undergraduates at the OCA ( The Open College of the Arts ), a distance learning Higher Education organisation which is part of the University of the Creative Arts, and blogs on music issues with the other music staff on WeAreOCA.
+From 2015-2022 Chris tutored undergraduates at the OCA ( The Open College of the Arts ), a distance learning Higher Education organisation which was part of the University of the Creative Arts, and now a part of The Open Univerisity, and blogged on music issues with the other music staff on WeAreOCA.
 He co-wrote their Foundation Course in Music, and other undergraduate BA Music modules.